Trueless/Trueless.github.io/readme.md

 0.8.0 Fixed some "things" added Bio page.
 0.8.1 Fixed some other "things".
 0.8.2 There were some issues with some responsiveness.
+0.9.0 Videos section added and light boiler-plate for post section too.

 ### Disclaimer